mixmix/mixmix.github.io/content/post/partitioned-comms/index.md

 ## Work Chats

 These were the first.
 In Signal I started creating dedicated 1:1 chats to protect against this mistake.
-Here's how that looks
+Here's how that looks:

 <div class='chats'>
   <details open="">